 Regardless of the method the appraiser uses, there are numerous assumptions in a cash flow forecast that must be adequately analyzed and supported, the absence of which may cause an overvaluation or undervaluation of the company.

-In this three part blog series, I will point out common issues I have observed in my review of valuation models and reports.
+In this multipart blog series, I will point out common issues I have observed in my review of valuation models and reports.
 I will focus on the forecasts of:

 Look beyond mathematical accuracy.
 Without adequate analysis and support, the assumptions and related ratios embedded in the forecasted cash flows used in a capitalized cash flow model or in the calculation of the individual forecast years and the terminal value in a discounted cash flow model can lead to an unreasonable value.